 So many of these kitchens use architectural veneer stone.
 While not as fake as high-density polymer faux stone because it is composed of natural materials, a veneer is still not real stone.

 You're looking at real flagstone.
 No duplicate pieces.
 No funny corner rocks like you find with veneer.
 No homogeneous color.
 And best of all, none of that too-perfect flavor.
 Real stone is imperfect, and that's why it's so perfect.Continue to 4 of 6 below.

 Fire Table Brightens This Outdoor Kitchen

-We've seen these things in restaurants for the last few years; they're everywhere, but how many do you see in residences?
+You've probably seen tabletop fire pits in restaurants in recent years; they're everywhere, but how many do you see in residences?
 Not many.